Self-Awareness: The Foundation of Leadership

 • A high-performing CFO who struggles to shift from functional expertise to enterprise leadership.

-• Can you separate critique of your behavior from critique of your identity?
+• Can you distinguish between a critique of your behavior and a critique of your identity?

-Leaders who grow cultivate psychological capacity for discomfort.
-They understand that feedback is not a threat to authority — it strengthens it.
+Leaders who grow cultivate genuine psychological capacity for discomfort.
+They understand that honest feedback is not a threat to authority — it is the mechanism by which authority is strengthened.
 When an executive becomes defensive, rationalizes, or dismisses input, development halts.
 Ego protection replaces performance optimization.

-In Cultivating Leaders, I describe self-awareness as a disciplined practice.
+In Cultivating Leaders, I describe self-awareness as a disciplined practice, not a personality trait.
 It requires structured reflection, intentional feedback loops, and a willingness to confront patterns that may have once fueled success but now limit impact.
+That practice can be developed.
+It rarely develops on its own.

 “The most important capability for leaders to develop is self-awareness.”